 Ethereal White is a relatively difficult color to find in real life, so I am soooo grateful to Project Phoenix for sharing their photos with me.

-Sherwin Williams Ethereal White Bedroom
+Sherwin Williams Ethereal White in a Bedroom

 First up, here is Ethereal White in the bedroom:

 I feel like you can really appreciate how neutral it is here!
+It is somewhere on the warm side of gray.

 As I mentioned earlier, the trim color is Sherwin Williams Extra White.
+Had the trim also been painted in Ethereal White, you can imagine that the room would look closer to a warm white here:

 I love the contrasting doors!